excaliburjs/Excalibur/site/blog/2024-05-19-pathfiinding-part1/pathfindingpart1.md

 'network'.
 That network can be tiles on a game level, it could be roads across the country, it could be aisles and desks in an office, etc etc.

-Pathfinding is also a algorithm tool to calculate the shortest path through a graph network.
+Pathfinding is also an algorithm tool to calculate the shortest path through a graph network.
 A graph network is a series of nodes and edges to form a chart.
 For more information on this: [click here](https://www.google.com/search?q=Graph%20Thoery)

 For the sake of clarity, there are two algorithms we specifically dig into with this demonstration: Dijkstra's Algorithm and A\*.